-These Soar in 4 initiatives for the 2020-2021 will be in 8 Title I schools, 26 classrooms and 8 neighborhoods.
+These Soar in 4 initiatives for the 2020-21 will be in 15 Title I schools and 15 neighborhoods.

 Ten play-based evenings hosted at The Bishop Museum of Science and Nature and/or the Manatee County Central Library, for families to build relationships over the summer with their child’s classroom teacher; to understand classroom expectations; to support learning together all summer so that the family and their PreK student is ready and prepared to start school; and bi-weekly conversations, which includes family coaching and goal setting between the parent and their child’s PreK teacher, preparing everyone for the start of this new adventure.

-One orientation evening at the student’s school and 10 play-based family events hosted at The Bishop Museum of Science and Nature, to engage families in the curriculum while extending classroom learning.
+Due to the impact of the Coronavirus pandemic, our 10 play-based family events have been substituted with 10 drive-through events to engage families in the curriculum while extending classroom learning.
 These evenings support families to be their child’s first teacher and provide community resources to meet their needs to end the cycle of poverty.

 Mark your calendars!
 Families will want to meet their favorite PBS characters during upcoming family-fun events hosted by Soar in 4.
 The public television station is bringing the stars of STEM-oriented children’s shows to 3 summer and 5 Saturday Soar in 4 events.
 Along with character meet-and-greet fun, families can engage in hands-on activities including art, science, technology, movement,and engineering.
 Each event is free and the learning engagements have been designed to support classroom learning.
 Visit our calendar for all dates and locations.

 22 complete kits, based on the FL VPK standards, which are selectively distributed weekly by the classroom teacher based upon individual student needs.
 Each kit contains 3 books and daily opportunities for literacy, math and social/emotional learning through meaningful play at home.